GLOBAL MARKETS-Dollar slips on political uncertainty; oil, euro rise

 percent and MSCI's gauge of stocks across the globe

-Oil prices hit their highest in more than a month on growing
+Oil prices hit their highest levels in more than a month on

 possible links between Trump's campaign officials and Russia.